Several treatment types for chronic bouts of thunderclap headache

 - Beta-blocker: Propranolol is effective in preventing a thunderclap headache and has been widely used as a prophylactic agent.

 - Topiramate and lithium: According to studies, in lower dosages, these medications help prevent an episode of thunderclap headache and can be safely used for prophylaxis.

 Treatment Botox Injections

-In May 2019, doctors writing in the journal BMJ case reports (3) of a 51-year-old woman with an extensive medical history.
-“Initially, the patient presented with polypharmacy, having been treated with standard medications such as metoprolol, amlodipine, senna, keppra, topiramate and norco.
+In May 2019, doctors wrote in the journal BMJ case reports (7) of a 51-year-old woman with an extensive medical history.
+“Initially, the patient presented with polypharmacy, having been treated with standard medications such as metoprolol, amlodipine, senna, keppra, topiramate, and Norco.
 The patient’s chronic daily headaches proved resistant to these treatments.
-Nimodipine was given as a vascular smooth muscle stabilizer to treat Reversible Cerebral Vasoconstriction Syndrome as it has been suggested for thunder clap headache treatment.”
+Nimodipine was given as a vascular smooth muscle stabilizer to treat Reversible Cerebral Vasoconstriction Syndrome as it has been suggested for thunderclap headache treatment.”

-The case doctors continued: “Unfortunately, chronic daily headaches remained unaltered and thunder clap headache persisted for a 3-year period.
-After great consideration, multiple literature reviews and patient consent, OnabotulinumtoxinA (Botox) was successfully used, resulting in remarkably decreased chronic daily headaches and increased quality of life.
-In addition to subsiding headaches, quality of life improved as patient’s orgasm-triggered thunder clap headache abated post-OnabotulinumtoxinA (Botox).
+The case doctors continued: “Unfortunately, chronic daily headaches remained unaltered and thunderclap headaches persisted for a 3-year period.
+After great consideration, multiple literature reviews, and patient consent, OnabotulinumtoxinA (Botox) was successfully used, resulting in remarkably decreased chronic daily headaches and increased quality of life.
+In addition to subsiding headaches, quality of life improved as the patient’s orgasm-triggered thunderclap headache abated post-OnabotulinumtoxinA (Botox).

 Alterations in cerebrospinal fluid.

-How does venous obstruction occur in a neck?
+How does venous obstruction occur in the neck?

 - We are finding in outcome research that a cause of cerebrospinal fluid accumulation and cause pressure inside the head is elevated venous obstruction (vein blockage).